yang445786754/py-xray/README.md

 # python-xray

-A python 3 library witch helps in using chaitin's community xray web scanner.
+A python 3 library which helps in using chaitin's community xray web scanner.
 This tool convert command line into python functions.

 For example in xray if you want to scan for url `http://xxx.xx/` you would to something like this
 ```bash